traels/mus_api_doc/source/index.html.md

 ## Unique ID's

 All resources in Musskema.dk requires __you__ to supply an ID.
 This should make it easier to integrate to Musskema.dk as you can use your own ID number/string to identify resources.
 Everywhere you see ID in this documentation it refers to a value you have supplied.

+As the section header suggests it should be an unique ID within the data-type.
+There can not be two users with same ID, but you could have both user and a team with same ID.

 ## Authentication